dutchigor/CMB2-image-map/readme.md

 ## How to install
 Option one
-- Download the latest package and Install as a standard WordPress plugin
+- Download the latest release (CMB2-image-map.zip from releases > assets) and Install as a standard WordPress plugin

 Option two
 - Add dutchigor/cmb2-image-map to required packages in composer and require CMB2-image-map.php in your code